 One of the quickest ways of paying your mortgage is paying more than you need to every month or every year.
 So, if you’re due a performance-related bonus every year from work, set this aside to pay off your debt sooner.

-You’ll have to check whether you’re agreement allows you to do this, and some lenders may incur a charge if you overpay by more than 10%, so check before you do – otherwise you’ll be rewarded with a hefty fee that wipes out the benefit of paying more than your owe.
+You’ll have to check whether your agreement allows you to do this, Some lenders may incur a charge if you overpay by more than 10%, so check before you do - otherwise you’ll be hit with a hefty fee that wipes out the benefit of paying more than you owe.

 Re-mortgage to cheaper deals